rieckpil/progmot/content/post/proofread-one-year-course-release.md

 I first thought my content was not good enough when I looked at the total views of the last module.

-I expected everyone to finish the course right after they purchased it or at least in time (whatever this means).
-Because this is what I usually do when I enroll for a new course.
+I expected everyone to finish the course right after they purchased it, or at least in time (whatever this means).
+This is because this is what I usually do when I enrol on a new course.

 It seems that this is not the case for everyone.